rocky-linux/documentation/docs/gemstones/RL9_network_manager.md

 ```

 The `ens160` here refers to the name of the network card in the system.
 You may wonder why the name looks so strange?
-The `udev` device manager , it supports many different naming schemes.
+This is because of the `udev` device manager.
+It supports many different naming schemes.
 By default, fixed names are assigned according to firmware, topology, and location information.
 Its advantages include:

 * Device names are fully predictable.
 * Device names stay fixed even if you add or remove hardware, because no re-enumeration takes place.
 * Defective hardware can be seamlessly replaced.

-In RHEL 9 and the corresponding community version operating system, consistent device naming is enabled by default (disabling is not supported).
+In RHEL 9 and the corresponding community version operating systems, consistent device naming is enabled by default (disabling is not supported).
 The `udev` device manager will generate device names according to the following scheme:

 | Scheme  | Description | Example     |
 |---------|-------------|-------------|